konsumer/rattata-rust/README.md

 This is some ideas round using rust for [rattata](https://github.com/notnullgames/rattata).

 To get started, install [rustup]https://rustup.rs/).
 You should also run `cargo install cross`.
+You will also need docker installed.

 ## TODO